SwiftGen/StencilSwiftKit/README.md

 ]
 ```

-For easier use, you can use the `enrich(context:parameters:)` function to add the following variables to a context:
+For easier use, you can use the `StencilContext.enrich(context:parameters:environment:)` function to add the following variables to a context:

 - `param`: the parsed parameters using the parser mentioned above.
 - `env`: a dictionary with all available environment variables (such as `PATH`).